IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App/README.md

 | Temperature | Wind Direction  |
 | Light | Air Pressure |

-In order to predict solar irradiance, the application runs input data read from the Raspberry Pi Pico and from the API, through a number of algorithms built on 32.686 rows of data.
+In order to predict solar irradiance, the application runs input data read from the Raspberry Pi Pico and the API, through a number of algorithms built on 32.686 rows of data.

 *How much time Will take to build this project?*<br>
 That will highly depend on the environment and operating system you are using.<br>